 Where to find scholarships for children of veterans

-If you’re the child or grandchild of someone who served in the U.S. military, there are scholarships out there just for you.
-You can explore scholarships from around the world by doing internet searches based on your profile.
-For instance, “military scholarships for women” or “military scholarships in Indiana” or “scholarships for veterans at the University of Miami” might work for you.
-You might also consider trying scholarship-based websites like:
+If you’re the child or grandchild of someone who served in the U.S. military, there are plenty of scholarships out there just for you.
+You can find these by doing a quick internet search or by using a scholarship search engine, such as the following:

 Tips for applying for scholarships

 If you want to limit how much money you borrow through student loans, it’s a good idea to maximize your free money.
-Applying for and managing scholarships is like a part-time job, so know what it takes before getting started.
+Here are some tips to help you do just that.

 - Get organized.
-Create a spreadsheet you can access from anywhere, anytime, that details each scholarship, the award amount, deadlines, application status and anything major you need for the application, like letters of recommendations or essays.
-It might help to keep a separate tab on all awarded money so you know how many more scholarships you need to apply for to get a free ride to school.
+Create a spreadsheet that details each scholarship, the award amount, deadlines, application status and anything major you need for the application, like letters of recommendation or essays.
+It might help to keep a separate tab on all awarded money so you know how much more scholarship money you need for a free ride to school.

-- Complete the Free Application for Federal Student Aid (FAFSA).
+- Complete the Free Application for Federal Student Aid.
 Many scholarships require a completed FAFSA when you apply.
-To save yourself a little time, complete the FAFSA as early as possible.
-This not only helps your scholarship applications, but also gives you an idea of your expected family contribution.
-It also gives you federal financial aid aside from private scholarships, if you qualify.
+To save time, complete the FAFSA as early as possible.
+This helps your scholarship applications and also gives you an idea of your expected family contribution.
+It can also help you qualify for federal grants and loans.

 - Complete requirements.
 Even after you’ve won awards, stay up to date with ongoing requirements.
-Many scholarships for children of veterans are multiyear awards, requiring annual reapplications.
-If there are any scholarships that aren’t renewed, you’ll need to cover those costs and apply for new scholarships, grants, work-study or loans.
+Many scholarships for children of veterans are multi-year awards requiring annual reapplications.
+If any scholarships aren’t renewed, you’ll need to cover those costs and apply for new scholarships, grants, work-study or loans.